AlexwellChen/Dependable-melody-player/README.md

 All members in Init state enter Slave state after receiving msgId 123 and assign msg.nodeId to leaderRank.

 At this point, the leadership initialization of the network is complete.

+## Melody playing

+### Notes broadcast
+After finishing the network leadership setup, we are going to start playing music.
+The notes are broadcast via msgId 9 and each board needs to determine if the note needs to be played based on the current Notes ID.
+When Notes ID % boardNum == myRank, the current board plays this note.

+### Operation broadcast
+In this melody player, we have several operaitons to control the volume, bpm and key of the music.
+Each operation has its own CAN message to broadcast from Master to Slave.

+### The monitor
+To monitor the Slave's volume state, we create a monitor object that runs on a T-second cycle.
+When the volume state of a Slave is MUTED, it outputs a corresponding message on the command line, and vice versa.
+It also operates the LEDs, and when the Slave is MUTED, (the monitor will turn off the blinking LEDs.)?

+### Master and Slave behavior
+For the Master, he will first send a msgId 9 in the function that plays each note, broadcasting the current note that should be played to the network.
+Then the note is played and the play function is executed according to the bpm.

+For the Slave, every msgId 9 received will trigger the CAN message handler and a function will handle whether to play the note or not.
+Note that the Slave does not need to control the period of the sent notes, because msgId 9 is already sent according to bpm.